 The Blue Whale CMP recognises the NCVA as a tool that houses specific information on important marine habitats and areas used by the blue whale.

-The publicly available BIA Protocol outlines the Department’s process for creating and updating BIA maps and explains how the public can provide new geospatial data for consideration.
-DAWE has recently commenced a process to review the BIA Protocol.
+The publicly available BIA Protocol outlines the department’s process for creating and updating BIA maps and explains how the public can provide new geospatial data for consideration.
+DCCEEW has commenced a process to review the BIA Protocol.
 This will establish a process for reviewing new, reliable spatial and scientific information, and will facilitate updates to BIAs across a range of threatened and migratory marine species.
-Until the Protocol has been updated the current process for providing new information to DAWE for consideration remains in place.
+Until the Protocol has been updated the current process for providing new information to DCCEEW for consideration remains in place.

-During the BIA review process, DAWE will work closely with cetacean research scientists to review cetacean sighting data submitted to DAWE’s National Marine Mammal Database (including that provided by industry).
+During the BIA review process, DCCEEW will work closely with cetacean research scientists to review cetacean sighting data submitted to DCCEEW’s National Marine Mammal Database (including that provided by industry).
 Targeted consultation will be undertaken with relevant government jurisdictions, industry, NOPSEMA and other stakeholders as appropriate.